There is a dark mode button on the bottom right

 “Shut up!”
 Rabbit’s eyes were glued to the front.
 “Not if I can help it…,” he grumbled.

 I rolled from one side of the van to the other.
-The old woman stayed put, stopped by Tiger’s outstretched leg, but he watched me mercilessly.
-I banged into the side of the van in tandem to the honking horns and the screeching of brakes on metal that rose up in cacophony around us.
+The old woman stayed put, stopped by Tiger’s outstretched leg, but he stared at me unrelentingly.
+I banged into the side of the van in tandem to the honking horns and the screeching of brakes on metal that rose up in disharmony around us.
 That woman could be heard whimpering in the corner.

 “They’re coming in from the front,” Fox muttered.
 He warily glanced at Rabbit.

-Rabbit sharply swerved to the left, bringing me right behind the driver’s seat.
+Rabbit sharply swerved to the left, the whiplash causing the entire van to scrape to the left, bringing me right behind the driver’s seat.
 The van tilted and lifted moments before it found solid ground again, and my phone slid out of Rabbit’s coat pocket.
 The sirens’ wailing grew in amplitude as I snatched my cell phone and pocketed it.
 In the mirror, I caught the sliver of panic that flashed across his face, while his eyes darted between the front glass and side mirrors.
 He will get what’s coming.
 It’s only time until we’re surrounded.

 Rabbit turned his head, “Monkey, fix this.”